-Oganisations that are able to ensure the social distancing rule and staff safety can remain open.
-Some are putting in a staff rotation system, between home and place of work, to enable business to carry on but reducing the risk of exposure both in the workplace and whilst travelling.
+If you can open there are a number of techniques that can help.
+Putting in a staff rotation system, between home and place of work, to enable business to carry on but reducing the risk of exposure both in the workplace and whilst travelling.
 It may also be possible to segregate different areas of the business reducing even further the chances of transmission.
+If it's practicable then splitting into shifts can really help to minimise risks.
+Plus if a person does test positive then the worst case scenario is that you lose one shift not your whole workforce.

-All staff identified as at Risk, including over 70's and medically vulnerable people have now been asked to isolate themselves until end of June!
-(This includes my wife who has Lymphoma).
+All staff identified as At Risk, including over 70's and medically vulnerable people are still being asked to isolate themselves.
+Although rules are slowing being modified (This includes my wife who has Lymphoma).

-The UK Government's "Stay at home" guidance has now been split into two sections, general advice and additional measures for those who possibly have coronavirus.
+The UK Government's original "Stay at home" guidance has now been split into two sections, general advice and additional measures for those who possibly have Coronavirus.

-Anyone who can work from home must work from home
+Anyone who can work from home SHOULD work from home

 The Government as reiterated "Every employer must take all reasonable steps to safeguard the health, safety and wellbeing of employees during the COVID-19 emergency, whether working from home or in the workplace"